-- On waking, children should be given time to properly wake up, before they are dressed. - Their wake up time should be recorded on the child's 'My Day' form. - Where appropriate children should be encouraged to dress themselves. - When the child is ready, the nominated sleepers staff member should escort them into the main nursery room.
+- On waking, children should be given time to properly wake up, before they are dressed. - Where appropriate children should be encouraged to dress themselves. - When the child is ready, the nominated sleepers staff member should escort them into the main nursery room.
 The child's Key Person should be alerted that the child is now awake.